Haunted attraction: Dark ride

 A dark ride or ghost train (United Kingdom and Australia) is an indoor amusement ride where riders in guided vehicles travel through specially-lit scenes that typically contain animatronics, sound, music, and special effects.

-A dark ride need not be dark; it is enclosed, so all illumination is artificial, and many such rides use special lighting to achieve theatrical effects.
-Selective use of darkness helps hide the ride mechanisms and increase the visual drama of the experience.
-Disney's It's a Small World is an example of a brightly-lit dark ride.
-The Twilight Zone Tower of Terror is another popular dark ride to patrons at Walt Disney World's Hollywood Studios (Sunset Boulevard), Tokyo DisneySea (American Waterfront), and Walt Disney Studios Park (Production Courtyard).
+A dark ride is enclosed so all illumination is controlled, often using theatrical lighting to achieve special effects.
+Selective use of darkness helps hide ride mechanisms and increase visual drama.
+The Twilight Zone Tower of Terror is a popular dark ride at Walt Disney World's Hollywood Studios (Sunset Boulevard), Tokyo DisneySea (American Waterfront), and Walt Disney Studios Park (Production Courtyard).

 Revenge of the Mummy roller coaster is the most popular dark ride at Universal Studios Florida (New York City), Universal Studios Hollywood (Lower Lot), and Universal Studios Singapore (Ancient Egypt).
-Another classic example of a haunted dark ride is the Phantom Theater Omnimover located at Kings Island in Mason, Ohio.
+Another classic example of a haunted dark ride is the Phantom Theater Omnimover at Kings Island in Mason, Ohio.

-Cornfield maze
+Haunted cornfield maze

 A cornfield maze is an attraction that uses cornstalks to form paths for people to walk through.
 Patrons can expect to experience turns, straight paths and dead ends.
 The cornfield maze might be designed to resemble a popular character, public figure, event or holiday.
 Most cornfield mazes are open during the day and are appropriate for all ages.